Coinbase vs Coinmama – The Battle of the Bitcoin Veterans

 With this second wallet, you can “buy and store ERC-20 tokens, participate in airdrops and ICOs, collect rare digital art and other collectibles, browse decentralized apps (DApps), shop at stores that accept cryptocurrency, and send crypto to anyone around the world.”

 The former is a brokerage service in which you can do one thing.
 The latter a professional trading platform in which you can do everything.
 They’re almost the exact opposite.

 Normally, this would be the point that Coinbase gets by default.
 Ease of use is the name of the game for this company, they have the simplest interface of them all… or do they?

 Since Coinmama started as a place to buy Bitcoin and nowadays sells cryptocurrency and not much else, their interface is even more straightforward.
 You go, you buy, goodbye.

 Both of these companies use Two Factor Authentication (2FA) for increased security.

-Besides that, since Coinmama doesn’t store your crypto, they don’t require as much security efforts.
+Besides that, since Coinmama doesn’t store your crypto, they don’t require as much security effort.
 They’ll sell you your Bitcoin and send it to the wallet of your preference.
 From then on, security is on you.

 Coinbase offers a whitelist of addresses as an opt-in security feature.
-That means, you can only send coins to certain addresses previously approved by you.
+That means you can only send coins to certain addresses previously approved by you.

 They also store the vast majority of user’s and company’s funds in cold storage.
 Those are wallets that aren’t connected to the Internet, therefore are safe for digital attacks.